Ringling Bros Circus Closure Signals The End To The ‘Saddest Show On Earth’

 — Ringling Bros. (@RinglingBros) January 13, 2017

 The company first made the announcement to staff on Saturday night after shows in Miami and Orlando.
-While Feld Entertainment have explained that they will make every effort to find employment for the 500 circus staff in the company’s other productions, Monster Jam, Disney on Ice and Marvel Live, it is unclear how many staff will face redundancy.
-In a statement the company have explained that all animals will be suitably rehomed.
+While Feld Entertainment has explained that they will make every effort to find employment for the 500 circus staff in the company’s other productions, Monster Jam, Disney on Ice and Marvel Live, it is unclear how many staff will face redundancy.
+In a statement the company has explained that all animals will be suitably rehomed.

 The show will be performing 30 shows between now and its closure, with the final performances being held in Providence, Rhode Island on May 7 and Uniondale, New York on May 21.